PaperMC/Paper/paper-server/README.md

 This is to ensure that any changes have the smallest impact possible on the update process whenever a new Minecraft version is released.
 As well as the Minimal Diff Policy, *every* change made to a Minecraft class must be marked with the appropriate CraftBukkit comment.
 At no point should you rename an existing/obfuscated field or method.
 All references to existing/obfusacted fields/methods should be marked with the `// PAIL rename` comment.
 Mapping of new fields/methods are done when there are enough changes to warrant the work.
-(Any questions can be asked in #spigot-dev in [IRC](https://www.spigotmc.org/wiki/irc-guide/))
+(Any questions can be asked in our [Discord](https://www.spigotmc.org/go/discord))

 __*Key Points*__:
 * All additions to patches must be accompanied by an appropriate comment.